Part 1: Understanding values in journalism

 In social psychology, values are deeply held guiding principles that shape our attitudes and behaviours, and which are, in turn, shaped by the world around us.
 We can think of values as an internal compass that influences what we pay attention to, what we care about and how we treat others.

-The Schwartz Values Framework – one of the most widely used in social psychology – identifies a set of universal human values held across more than 100 countries.
+One of the most widely used frameworks for understanding values comes from the social psychologist Shalom Schwartz, whose research drew on data from people in nearly 100 countries.
+Schwartz identified a set of seemingly 'universal' human values – things like benevolence, equality, achievement, security, creativity and power – that are held across many different cultures, though in different proportions.
 Crucially, we can all access all of these values, but what feels most meaningful to us at any moment is influenced by our environment – including what we read, watch and listen to.

 How values work